 Routine monitoring for specific waterborne microbial or viral pathogens can be complex, expensive and time-consuming, and may fail to detect their presence.
 For these reasons, index bacteria have been selected as indicators or markers of the presence of faecal contamination and possible presence of numerous microbial pathogens.
-The bacterium Escherichia coli (E. coli) has been extensively used for routine water quality testing, as testing methods for this organism are relatively easy and inexpensive.
+The bacterium Escherichia coli (E. coli) has been extensively used for routine water quality testing as these methods are relatively easy and inexpensive.